iamvedran/Shooter/README.md

 # Shooter

 ## Description
-Demo source code for an third-person shooter game developed in Unreal Engine using C++.
+Backup source code for an third-person shooter game developed in Unreal Engine using C++.
-This is source code only as the project is too big for github
+This is source code only as the project with the binaries is too big for github

 ## Features
 - **Third-Person Perspective**